Subscribe to a 3-month plan & Secure free gifts worth CHF 49.95 🎁

-We all learned it as children - our parents repeatedly reminded us to wash our hands thoroughly.
-But since it is not only important for children to wash their hands properly, we have put together a little trip into the past for you and will show you exactly how hygiene works.
+We all learned it as children – our parents repeatedly reminded us to wash our hands thoroughly.
+But since proper handwashing isn't just important for children, we've put together a little trip down memory lane to show you exactly how hygiene works.

-Every day, regardless of the activity, people are exposed to a variety of bacteria, viruses, fungi and other germs that can harm the body.
-It doesn't matter whether you blow your nose, go to the toilet, pet an animal or even prepare raw meat.
-Our smartphones, tablets and PCs are real bacteria slingers!
-Unfortunately, we touch our faces more often than we think.
-This means that pathogens and germs on our hands can get into the mucous membranes of our mouth, eyes or nose much more easily and thus penetrate the body.
-In the worst case, they can then cause an infection.
-This process can be easily interrupted by - surprise - simply washing your hands!
+Every day, regardless of the activity, humans are exposed to a multitude of bacteria, viruses, fungi, and other germs that can harm the body.
+It doesn't matter whether you're blowing your nose, using the toilet, petting an animal, or even preparing raw meat.
+Our smartphones, tablets, and PCs, in particular, are veritable germ factories!
+Unfortunately, we unconsciously touch our faces more often than we realize.
+This makes it much easier for pathogens and germs on our hands to enter the mucous membranes of the mouth, eyes, or nose, and thus penetrate the body.
+In the worst-case scenario, they can then trigger an infection.
+But this process can be easily interrupted—surprise, surprise—by simply washing your hands!

 Wash your hands - protect your body!

-As mentioned above, many pathogens enter our bodies through the mucous membranes on our faces and cause havoc there.
-Many infectious diseases, such as colds, flu or gastrointestinal infections, are very often transmitted via the hands.
-All you have to do is shake hands with a sick person or touch a door handle that has the pathogens on it - it's that quick!
-Washing your hands is a super simple, uncomplicated and effective way to prevent infectious diseases.
-Washing your hands reduces the number of germs on your hands by up to a thousandth!
-No wonder our parents used to annoy us so much with it, right?
+As just mentioned, many pathogens enter our bodies through the mucous membranes in our faces and wreak havoc there.
+Many infectious diseases, such as colds, the flu, or gastrointestinal infections, are very often transmitted via the hands.
+All you have to do is shake hands with a sick person or touch a doorknob where germs are present – it's that easy!
+Washing your hands, however, is a super simple, straightforward, and effective way to prevent infectious diseases.
+In fact, washing your hands reduces the number of germs on your hands to as little as one-thousandth!
+No wonder our parents used to pester us about it, right?

-This simple hygiene measure is particularly important in times of waves of illness, for example in autumn, winter and spring, because you automatically pass the germs on your hands on to those around you - including friends, work colleagues and family.
+Especially during outbreaks of illness, such as in autumn, winter, and spring, this simple hygiene measure is particularly important, because you automatically pass the germs on your hands to those around you – including friends, colleagues, and family.
 Of course, nobody wants that.
-So the next time you wash your hands, just think about what you are doing for yourself and therefore for those around you!
+So next time you wash your hands, just remember what you're doing for yourself and, by doing so, for those around you!

 Splish Splash:

-Of course, you shouldn't just wash your hands when they're visibly dirty, but we probably don't need to tell you that anyway - you're not a little kid anymore, after all! ;) Anyway, it's very important to wash your hands regularly and thoroughly in everyday life.
-This is recommended, for example, when you come home, after using the toilet, after sneezing, coughing or blowing your nose and of course after contact with animals, animal waste or animal feed.
-Please also wash your hands before you eat or prepare food.
-To all women - to prevent blemishes etc., it can help to wash your hands before you put on make-up in the morning or take it off in the evening.
-In general, clean your hands before you touch anything that will then come into contact with your face or mouth, such as medication or cosmetics.
-And last but not least - wash your hands after contact with sick people or after treating wounds.
+Of course, you shouldn't only wash your hands when they're visibly dirty, but we probably don't need to tell you that – you're not a little kid anymore! ;) Anyway, it's very important to wash your hands regularly and thoroughly in everyday life.
+It's recommended, for example, when you come home, after using the toilet, after sneezing, coughing, or blowing your nose, and of course, after contact with animals, animal waste, or pet food.
+Please also wash your hands before eating or preparing food.
+To all the women out there – to prevent blemishes, etc., it can help to wash your hands before applying makeup in the morning or removing it in the evening.
+Generally speaking: Clean your hands before touching anything that will later come into contact with your face or mouth, such as medications or cosmetics.
+And last but not least – wash your hands after contact with sick people or after treating wounds.

 Always wash your hands before…